 - Avoid being in the kitchen while the food is being prepared if the smell makes you feel even more nauseous

-- Take small servings at first and increase portions if you’re feeling like you can hold the food down
+- Take small servings at first and increase portions if you feel like you can hold the food down

 - Eat food cold or at room temperature